KyleKing/My-Programming-Sketchbook/README.md

 ## Extensions

-> Currently unorganized and not much to look at yet, but will contain my chrome extensions and Popclip extension(s)
+> Currently unorganized and not much to look at yet, but will contain my chrome extensions and possibly a few others

 *Chrome Extensions*